Any questions ..?

 The formal School of Medicine orientation begins at 9.00am on Monday of orientation week, which will be in person – all timetabling information will be found on your Solas timetable which you will log into with your username (first part of your university email address) and email password here.

-At this introductory event, you will be welcomed by the Dean of Medicine, the ScotGEM Programme Director and Deputy Director and the Year 1 Lead.
+At this introductory event, you will be welcomed by the Dean of Medicine, the ScotGEM senior leadership team and the Year 1 Lead.
 During orientation week there will be a full programme of introductory classes specifically organised by the School of Medicine for new medical students – these will be delivered live and in person.
 Your attendance at these classes is essential since they will help you to find your feet in the early stages of your medical course.

 The Orientation Week provisional programme for ScotGEM.